andravin/spio/README.md

 ## Introduction

-The goal of the Spio project is to improve the training efficiency of convolutional neural networks.
+The goal of the Spio project is to improve the efficiency of convolutional neural networks (ConvNets).
-While there has been a lot of progress in the design of convnet models, the performance of convnet kernels has languished.
-Today, the performance of a convnet is often limited by the efficiency of its implementation.
+While there has been a lot of progress in the design of ConvNet models, the performance of ConvNet kernels has languished.
+Today, the performance of a ConvNet is often limited by the efficiency of its implementation.

-In our [paper](https://arxiv.org/abs/2404.03617), we implemented efficient GPU kernels for convnet inference.
+Our [paper](https://arxiv.org/abs/2404.03617) implemented efficient GPU kernels for ConvNet inference.
-This project implements kernels for training.
+Spio implements kernels for training.

 The first Spio kernel is for grouped convolution, a prime example of a promising layer that has fallen into disuse because of the inefficiency of the current implementation.
-We focus on group-width equal to eight and stride 1, as used in our ConvFirst model.
-Spio is compatible with NVIDIA Ampere (sm_80 and sm_86) and Ada (sm_89) GPUs.
+We focus on group width equal to eight and stride 1, as used in our ConvFirst model, and support NVIDIA Ampere (sm_80 and sm_86) and Ada (sm_89) GPUs.

 ### Audience

-At this early stage of development, Spio will be interesting to performance engineers.
-As we add support for more layers, Spio will be helpful for model researchers too.
+At this early stage of development, Spio is for performance engineers.
+As we add more kernels, Spio will become helpful for model researchers too.

 ## Benchmarks

-The cuDNN conv2d kernels use an "implicit gemm" algorithm that tiles the input tensor with horizontal strips.
-The support halo for the convolution kernel causes overlapping reads of the input tensor, and when the tile is a 1-D strip, the overlap is larger than the tile.
+The cuDNN Conv2d kernels use an "implicit GEMM" algorithm that tiles the input tensor with horizontal strips.
+The support halo for the convolution kernel causes overlapping reads of the input tensor, and when the tile is a 1D strip, the overlap is larger than the tile.
 This results in excess global memory traffic.

-The Spio conv2d kernel used 2-d tiles.
+The Spio Conv2d kernel uses 2D tiles.
 This reduces the overlap between tiles and reduces global memory traffic.
-It processes the 2-d tile one row at a time, convolving each input row with every filter row while updating a circular buffer of output rows.
+It processes the 2D tile one row at a time, convolving each input row with every filter row while updating a circular buffer of output rows.
 The circular buffer is implemented in registers by unrolling the input-row loop by the number of filter rows.
 This overlap-add style algorithm minimizes the kernel's local memory footprint, which increases occupancy and maximizes utilization of the global memory bandwidth.

-Group width 8 matches the accumulation depth of the float16 tensor core (through AD102, sm_89).
-Therefore the grouped convolution is implemented just like regular planar convolution, but with scalar input elements replaced by 8-element vectors, scalar filter elements replaced by 8 x 8 matrices, and scalar multiplication replaced by matrix-vector multiplication.
+Group width 8 matches the accumulation depth of the Float16 tensor core (through AD102, sm_89).
+Therefore, the grouped convolution is implemented just like regular planar convolution, but with scalar input elements replaced by 8-element vectors, scalar filter elements replaced by 8x8 matrices, and scalar multiplication replaced by matrix-vector multiplication.
 Processing 16 columns of the input row at once turns the input vectors into input matrices, so that the algorithm can use the `mma.sync.aligned.m16n8k8.row.col.f32.f16.f16.f32` instruction.

-On the NVIDIA RTX 3090 GPU (above), Spio approaches the DRAM memory bandwidth limit for the Fprop, Dgrad (gradient with respect to inputs), and Wgrad (gradient with respect to weights) kernels, while the PyTorch / cuDNN kernels struggle with excess data transfers.
+On the NVIDIA RTX 3090 GPU (above), Spio approaches the DRAM memory bandwidth limit for the FProp, DGrad (gradient with respect to inputs), and WGrad (gradient with respect to weights) kernels, while the PyTorch / cuDNN kernels struggle with excess data transfers.

 On the NVIDIA RTX 4090 GPU, Spio exceeds the DRAM memory bandwidth limit for small batch sizes by exploiting the fact that the activation tensors fit in the GPU's large (72 MB) L2 cache: